Finite-time singularity formations for the Landau-Lifshitz-Gilbert equation in dimension two: Reduced equations

-We now impose constraints on the parameters such that contraction property in the non-local problem can be obtained.
-Roughly speaking, when applying Proposition \ref{keyprop}, the term $a(t)$ is essentially from the outer solution.
-The vanishing and H\"older properties are exactly the ones inherited from the weighted topology \eqref{out-topo} for the outer problem, namely
+We now impose constraints on the parameters such that we can apply Proposition \ref{keyprop} to provide a linear mapping to $p_j$ for \eqref{orth0-eq-r} with $h = {\rm DC}_j [\Phi_{\rm{out}}](t)$.
+The vanishing and H\"older properties in \eqref{hypA00} are exactly the ones inherited from the weighted topology \eqref{out-topo} for the outer problem, namely